metrorailings/OwlBlog/content/posts/week-9-quick-insights.md

 Daryl Worley is a major point of weakness in the Oakland defensive backfield.

 Derek Carr playing smart, making quick decisions even in weird situations.

+Lazy coverage, sloppy zone execution from linebackers...Oakland's pass defense is a mess.